netless-io/flat-server-docs/docs/api/v2/cloud-storage/list.md

 Sort by file creation time

 ::: tip
-Folders are always at the top
+directories are always at the top
 :::

 * enum: `ASC | DESC`